Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-While our theoretical results only cover integer-order elliptic PDE, we observe no practical difference between the numerical results for Mat{\'e}rn kernels corresponding to integer- and fractional-order smoothness.
+While our theoretical results only cover integer-order elliptic PDEs, we observe no practical difference between the numerical results for Mat{\'e}rn kernels corresponding to integer- and fractional-order smoothness.
 As an illustration, for the case $d = 3$, we provide approximation results for $\nu$ ranging around $\nu =0.5$ (corresponding to a fourth-order elliptic PDE) and $\nu = 1.5$ (corresponding to a sixth-order elliptic PDE).
-As seen in Table~\ref{tab-maternFrac3d}, the results vary continuously as $\nu$ changes, with no qualitative differences between the behavior for integer- and fractional-order PDE.
+As seen in \cref{tab-maternFrac3d}, the results vary continuously as $\nu$ changes, with no qualitative differences between the behavior for integer- and fractional-order PDEs.
 To further illustrate the robustness of our method, we consider the Cauchy class of covariance functions introduced in \cite{gneiting2004stochastic}

 As far as we are aware, the Cauchy class has not been associated to an elliptic PDE.
-Furthermore, it does not have exponential decay in the limit $|x-y| \to \infty$, which allows us to emphasize the point that the exponential decay of the error is \emph{not} due to the exponential decay of the covariance function itself.
-In Table~\ref{tab-cauchy}, we plot the results for $(l,\alpha,\beta) = (0.4, 0.5, 0.025)$ and $(l,\alpha,\beta) = (0.2, 1.0, 0.2)$.
+Furthermore, it does not have exponential decay in the limit $|x-y| \to \infty$, which allows us to emphasize the point that the exponential decay of the error is \emph{not} due to the exponential decay of the covariance function itself. \Cref{tab-cauchy} gives the results for $(l,\alpha,\beta) = (0.4, 0.5, 0.025)$ and $(l,\alpha,\beta) = (0.2, 1.0, 0.2)$.

 In Gaussian process regression, the ambient dimension $d$ is typically too large to ensure computational efficiency of our algorithm.
 However, since our algorithm only requires access to pairwise distances between points, it can take advantage of low intrinsic dimension of the dataset.
 We might be concerned that in this case, interaction through the higher dimensional ambient space will disable the screening effect.
-As a first demonstration that this is not the case, we will draw $N = 10^6$ points in $[0,1]^2$ and equip them with a third component according to $x_{i}^{(3)} \defeq - \dz \sin ( 6 x_i^{(1)} ) \cos ( 2 ( 1 - x_i^{(2)} ) ) + \xi_i 10^{-3}$, for $\xi_i$ i.i.d.\ standard Gaussian.
-Figure~\ref{fig-dzpoints} shows the resulting point sets for different values of $\dz$, and Table~\ref{tab-materndz} shows that the approximation is robust to increasing values of $\dz$.
+As a first demonstration that this is not the case, we will draw $N = 10^6$ points in $[0,1]^2$ and equip them with a third component according to $x_{i}^{(3)} \defeq - \dz \sin ( 6 x_i^{(1)} ) \cos ( 2 ( 1 - x_i^{(2)} ) ) + \xi_i 10^{-3}$, for $\xi_i$ i.i.d.\ standard Gaussian. \Cref{fig-dzpoints} shows the resulting point sets for different values of $\dz$, and \cref{tab-materndz} shows that the approximation is robust to increasing values of $\dz$.